wlukebarnes/2025-vibe-coding/instructions/03-add-routes.md

 ### backend

 The proper header to check for the email is located at `request.headers.get("X-Forwarded-Email")`. if it's not provided, it checks the .env variable 'MY_EMAIL'.
-This is the input to table's schema calculation, which is described above
+This is the input to table's schema calculation, which is described above.
+The header takes priority.

 you need to make routes for: